Why Do Beavers Build The Most Amazing Dams?

 How do beavers build dams & lodges?

 Beavers are often called ecological engineers.
 They are one of the few animals to manipulate their environment in order to survive.
-By cutting down trees using their incredibly strong teeth, they change the landscape.
+By cutting down trees using their incredibly strong (and remember very orange) teeth, they change the landscape.
 Then by damming up a stream, they manipulate the water to suit their needs.

 Watch the video above to see David Attenborough (one of our conservation heroes) show you a beaver building a dam.
-Fascinating!
+It is fascinating!

 why do beavers build dams